What is PSD2 two-factor authentication?

 Our 2FA offers placeholders, which can be used to comply with PSD2 authentication requirements by inserting names into messages that deliver OTPs or to confirm transactions.

-Find out how to get your business ready for PSD2 with our free white paper.
+Learn more about how to get your business PSD2 compliant with our free whitepaper on PSD2 two-factor authentication.